-(a) Risk of Excessive Expansion of Control Subject Items
+(a) Risk of Excessive Expansion of Controlled Items

-The Export Control Law provides that a list of control subject items is established "in accordance with the export control policy based on this Law and relevant laws/administrative regulations" (Article 9), and the said Article itself does not clearly describe specific matters to be considered.
-However, the "Concept of Overall National Security" (Article 33) mentioned as the purpose of export control practice under this Law is China's unique national security concept, which includes a wide scope of factors (including security of economy, culture, society, science technology, resources, etc.), and is not limited to the purpose of national security in the narrow sense, but may include the purpose of industrial/trade protection.
-In addition, the "national security and interests" are mentioned as the purpose and factors to consider throughout this Law.
-However, since the "national interests" was added in the final draft to the "national security" mentioned in the first and second draft, it may be understood that industrial policy is expected to be taken into account.
-Furthermore, a wide range of regulations can also be implemented based on temporary control of items not included in the list (Article 9(2) and Article 12(2)) and the blacklist system (Article 18), etc.
+The Export Control Law provides that a list of control subject items is established "in accordance with the export control policy based on this Law and relevant laws/administrative regulations" (Article 9) without clearly prescribing specific matters to be considered.
+However, the "Concept of Comprehensive National Security" (Article 33), which is provided as the purpose of export control enforced by this Law, is China's unique national security concept and includes a wide scope of factors (including security of economy, culture, society, science and technology, resources, etc.)that are not limited to the national security purpose in the narrow sense, but may include industrial or trade protection purposes.
+In addition, although the "national security and interests" are mentioned as the purpose and one of the factors to consider throughout this Law, "national interests," which were added to the final text besides "national security" that had already been mentioned in the first and second draft, may be understood to intend to take industrial policy considerations into account.
+Furthermore, the Export Control Law authorizes to implement a wide range of restrictions including ones based on temporary control of items not included in the list (Article 9(2) and Article 12(2)) and the blacklist system (Article 18), etc.

-Considering that the "protection of important strategic scarce resources" was mentioned as a necessity for legislation in the explanation of drafting this Law, there is a concern that, for instance, control subject items may be excessively expanded by regulating strategic scarce resources such as rare earths, etc. based on the "resource security" included in the "Concept of Overall National Security".
+Considering that the explanatory material of this Law mentioned "protection of important strategic scarce resources" as one of the factors necessitated its legislation, there is a concern that, for instance, controlled items may be excessively expanded by regulating strategic scarce resources such as rare earths, etc. based on the "resource security" included in the "Concept of Comprehensive National Security".